intel/gits/README.md

 To record an application, you will have to inject our dynamic library (called the interceptor) into it.
 On Windows, this is typically done by copying a DLL into the app directory.
 On Linux, by manipulating loader environment variables.
 When recording Vulkan, it is also possible to use GITS as a Vulkan layer instead.

-To play back the stream, pass it as an argument to the gitsPlayer executable.
+To replay the stream, pass it as an argument to the gitsPlayer executable.
 See the player's built-in help (`gitsPlayer --help`) for usage info.

 GITS allows recording streams containing only a subset of API calls made by the application (e.g., only select frames).
 We call them substreams or subcaptures.